 The Stronic G is smaller and lighter than the Eins, at 1.45″ in diameter.
 The handle is slimmer, with a slight texture for added grip, and shrunken buttons.
 It’s a little shorter, and the lack of a useless “clitoral nub” helps me insert it further — so bracing it against my fingers (if I even have to) is less of a reach.
 The silicone has a smoother finish as well; it’s not grainy like the Eins.
 The biggest difference, though, is that the Eins glides back and forth more readily, while the Stronic G zeroes in on my G-spot with rapid upward movement.

-While this toy feels nothing like fingers — nothing is anything like the glory that is fingers — it’s the closest a sex toy has ever felt, and it’s the only hands-free version I’ve ever encountered.1 The Stronic G is what the Mona Wave wishes it could be.
+While this toy feels nothing like fingers — nothing is anything like the glory that is fingers — it’s the closest a sex toy has ever felt, and it’s the only hands-free version I’ve ever encountered. ((By the way, snarky commenters of the world: I’m aware that fucking machines exist.
+They also cost a shit ton more, take up a lot more space, and are not compatible with my jacking off situation.))
+The Stronic G is what the Mona Wave wishes it could be.
 I mean, shit, it’s what a lot of sex toys wish they could be.
 Normally when I read sex toy marketing materials I roll my eyes at the overblown promises.
 When I read the Stronic G description, I find myself nodding sagely.

 The Stronic G has truly redefined lazy masturbation.
 When you find yourself being brought to orgasm so effortlessly, you acclimate to it — you forget that usually you have to do a lot more work to achieve the same effect.
 It starts to fuck up your brain.
 It makes the mere act of holding a dildo seem exhausting.
 Thrusting sex toys yourself becomes passé.